 How to Deal With Your Car Damage After An Accident

-You may not have had severe injuries after your unfortunate accident but WHAT ABOUT YOUR CAR?
-If your car was damaged and the accident was not your fault, here are some guidelines to help you in dealing with the insurance companies and getting your car repaired.
+You may have been fortunate enough to have avoided injury in an accident, but what if your car wasn’t as lucky?
+If your vehicle was damaged and the accident was not your fault, here are some guidelines to help you in dealing with the insurance companies and getting your car repaired.

 This guide describes how to handle your property damage in general.
 Your insurance company may follow different procedures.

 What is covered?

 You are entitled to payment for any damage done to your vehicle and personal property, such as clothing, eye wear, sports equipment, or personal belongings that were in your car at the time of the accident if the accident was entirely someone else's fault.
 Items that may have been lost or stolen from your car are not covered.

 You may be able to recover your losses from the following three sources:

 Liability Coverage Under the Defendant's Insurance - If the other person's insurance company accepts fault in your accident, they will normally pay a standard amount to have your car repaired.
 Unfortunately, insurance companies often take days or weeks to decide whether to accept fault in the accident.
 Therefore, your car may not be repaired in a timely manner.

 Collision Coverage Under Your Insurance - Usually the fastest and easiest way to get your car repaired is to contact your insurance provider.
 Your car repairs will be paid under your own insurance policy regardless of who is at fault in the accident, and you are responsible for paying any deductible up front.
 This deductible will be returned to you if your insurance company is repaid by the other party.
 It is important to note that you may also be responsible for any rental car fees during the time your car is being repaired if you do not have rental reimbursement coverage under your own policy.